wataylor/biblerefs/README.md

-# A web site for generating parallel Bible passages for teaaching English
+# A web site for generating parallel Bible passages for teaching English

 It also generates parallel Bible passages in various languages to help missionaries teach Engilsh as a means of spreading the gospel.